microsoft/pxt-adafruit/docs/lessons/truth-or-dare/activity.md

 Welcome!
-This tutorial will teach how to program a game of truth or dare on the micro:bit.
+This tutorial will teach how to program a game of truth or dare on the @boardname@.
 Let's get started!

 ### ~